-The list of available file types in Open and Save dialogs offers the following file formats:
+The list of available file types in Open and Save dialogs contains (among others) the following file formats:

-■ Presentations Document
+Presentations Document

-The native file format and default for SoftMaker Presentations documents.
+The native file format and default for Presentations documents.
 This is the format in which you will typically save your documents.

-■ Presentations Show
+Presentations Show

 Basically the same as a Presentations Document.
-However, when you double-click a Presentations Show file in Windows Explorer, Presentations will automatically start the presentation as a show and close the document thereafter.
-See notes below
+However, when you doubleclick a Presentations Show file in Windows Explorer, Presentations will automatically start the presentation as a show and close the document thereafter.
+See notes below.

-■ Presentations Template
+Presentations Template